thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Navigate to the "Actions" tab and click the "plus" icon to add an action;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-3-pe.png
-        title: 'Select "Tooltip tag action" as action source, name it "building_details", set the action type to "Navigation to dashboard state" and specify "building" state as "Target dashboard state".
+        title: 'Select "Tooltip tag action" as action source, name it "building_details", set the action type to "Navigate to new dashboard state" and specify "building" state as "Target dashboard state".
 Click "Add"'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-4-pe.png
         title: 'Now in the "Actions" window, you can see the configured action.
 Now, all that&#39;s left is to add the line "Details" to the popup menu for transitioning to the new state.
 Navigate to the "Appearance" tab;'

-    4:
+map-widget-navigation-between-states-2:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-5-pe.png
         title: 'In the "Appearance" tab, find the "Tooltip" section and add a lines taken from the documentation to the existing tooltip.
 Apply the widget settings;'
-    5:
+    1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-6-pe.png
         title: 'Save the dashboard.'

-map-widget-navigation-between-states-2:
+map-widget-navigation-between-states-3:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-7-pe.png
         title: 'Now, when you click on any building marker of the map widget, a tooltip with “Details” line will appear.
 Clicking on it will navigate you to the state of the selected building.'